 What is it?

-Zirkarta is best described as a mobile friendly real-time map centric collaboration, analytics, situational awareness and resource management system designed for use by multi-tiered organisations when managing spatial projects.
+Zirkarta is best described as a mobile friendly real-time map centric collaboration, analytics, situational awareness and resource management system designed for use by multi-tiered organisations when managing land and emergency management projects.

 It can also be described as:

 - a real time collaborative web based GIS,

 - a data collection system for real time data analytics, and